lmondada/dphil-thesis/content/03_compiler/03_graph_defs.md

 When restricted to purely quantum operations and no nested regions, the string diagram representation of a minIR graph (i.e. operations as boxes and values as wires) _looks_ very similar to a quantum circuit.
-There is however a fundamental shift under the hood from
+There is, however, a fundamental shift under the hood from
 [_reference_ to _value_ semantics](https://isocpp.org/wiki/faq/value-vs-ref-semantics)---to
 borrow terminology from C++.

-In the reference semantics of quantum circuits, operations are typically thought of as "placed" on a qubit (the "lines" in the circuit representation), for instance by refering to a qubit index.
-This qubit reference exists for the entire duration of the computation, and the quantum data it refers to will change over time, as operations are applied to that qubit.
+In the reference semantics of quantum circuits, operations are typically thought of as "placed" on a qubit (the "lines" in the circuit representation), for instance, by referring to a qubit index.
+This qubit reference exists for the entire computation duration, and the quantum data it refers to will change over time as operations are applied to that qubit.

-In the value semantics of SSA, on the other hand, qubits only exist in the form of the data they encode: when applying an operation, the (quantum) data is consumed by the operation and new data is returned.
-Given that the input data then no longer exists, linearity conditions are required to ensure that no other operation can be fed the same value.
+In the value semantics of SSA, on the other hand, qubits only exist in the form of the data they encode.
+When applying an operation, the (quantum) data is consumed by the operation and new data is returned.
+Given that the input data no longer exists, linearity conditions are required to ensure that no other operation can be fed the same value.

 To make the difference clear, compare the program representations of the